Updated on June 5th, 2026 by Bob Ciura

 InPlay Oil is a Calgary-based oil and gas exploration and production company focused on developing light oil and natural gas assets in Alberta, primarily targeting the Cardium and Belly River formations.

-On November 11th, 2025, InPlay Oil reported its Q3 2025 results.
-The company posted total revenue of about $56.3 million, a 131% year-over-year increase, driven by the Pembina asset acquisition and higher production volumes and oil weighting.
+On May 8th, 2026, InPlay Oil reported its Q1 results.
+InPlay Oil posted oil and natural gas sales of about $64.5 million, a 127% year-over-year increase, driven by the continued integration of the Pembina asset acquisition and strong production volumes.

 Click here to download our most recent Sure Analysis report on IPOOF (preview of page 1 of 3 shown below):